mukeshsoni/xstate-viz-chrome-extension/rubber-duck.md

    desription of the language.
 2. [ ] Try loading the parser in the web worker again, now that we have wasm working in our extension.
-3. [ ] Convert the state type names to names accepted by xstate.
+3. [x] Convert the state type names to names accepted by xstate.
 ParallelState to 'parallel' and so on.
+    Solution - Implement Serialize trait from serde for the StateType enum
-Also the property name has to be `type` and not `typ`.
+4. [x] Also the property name has to be `type` and not `typ`.
 We have it as `typ` right now because `type` is a keyword in rust and cannot be used as a property name.
+    Solution - Use `#[serde(rename(serialize = "type"))]` annotation above the
+    `typ` property declaration in the StateNode struct.
-4. [ ] Take care of error messages
+5. [ ] Take care of error messages